mudeitsi/alx-system_engineering-devops/0x00-shell_basics/README.md

-Moves all files beginning with uppercase to /tmp/u
+Deletes all files that end with ~